 You’ll find many advertisers who think that the industry’s definition of a viewable impression is too relaxed.
 For them, one second isn’t enough to be considered as viewed.
 So, the state of viewability is worse than it appears, and advertisers aren’t happy about it.
 No wonder they’re ready to pay more for a highly viewable inventory.

 While viewable inventory attracts more ad dollars, impressions with low viewability eat up your potential revenue.
-It’s in your best interest to keep your site’s viewability high, and managing your ad slots can be the key to do so.
+It’s in your best interest to keep your site’s viewability high, and managing your ad slots can be the key to doing so.
 Let’s discuss.

 Table of Contents